James Maddison injury: England left sweating as Leicester star limps off with suspected hamstring issue days after earning World Cup spot

 It hasn’t sunk in… I’m going to The World Cup😭 Dreams really do come true😢🏴🏆 pic.twitter.com/DeKTECv3XT— James Maddison (@Madders10) November 10, 2022

 WHAT NEXT FOR MADDISON?
-It is unclear if the injury means an end to Maddison's hopes of playing at the World Cup.
-The midfielder will have to be assessed before the tournament kicks off, with England to face Iran in their first game on November 21.
+It is unclear if the injury means an end to Maddison's hopes of playing at the World Cup, although the early signs look promising.
+The midfielder was seen returning to the dugout to watch the rest of the game, with The Athletic reporting that he was in good spirits.
 All eyes on Brendan Rodgers' post-match press conference now.